 ***Note that the downtown location is closed for renovation and will become the JR Shaw Centre for Arts & Culture.
 During the renovation, visitors can go to the satellite gallery at the Glenbow at the Edison located on the second floor at 150 9 Ave SW.

 Thanks to the $25 million JR Shaw Free Admission Endowment, admission to the Glenbow Museum will forever be free!
-And there’s always something fascinating to see at the Glenbow Museum, making it easily one of the best things to do in Calgary.
+And there’s always something fascinating to see at the Glenbow Museum, making it easily one of Calgary’s best things to do.

-Learn about the history of Alberta, explore the West African collection, and check out the rotating exhibit that always proves to be popular!
+Learn about Alberta’s history, explore the West African collection, and check out the rotating exhibit that always proves popular!
 The Glenbow Museum always has an eye for great artists.

 Nosehill Park